CiscoDevNet/terraform-fmc-dynamicobjects/README.md

 node tagged addresses
 node meta

-2. Managing the entire Terraform workflow: If a task and is defined, one or more services are associated with the task, provider is declared in the task and a Terraform module is specified using the source field of the task, the following sequence of events will occur:
+## Workflow

 consul-terraform-sync will install the required version of Terraform. consul-terraform-sync will install the required version of the Terraform provider defined in the config file and declared in the "task".
 A new direstory "sync-tasks" with a sub-directory corresponding to each "task" will be created.
-This is the reason for having strict guidelines around naming.
-Each sub-directory corresponds to a separate Terraform workspace.
-Within each sub-directory corresponding a task, consul-terraform-sync will template a main.tf, variables.tf, terraform.tfvars and terraform.tfvars.tmpl.
+Within each sub-directory corresponding a task, consul-terraform-sync will create main.tf, variables.tf, providers.tfvars, terraform.tfvars and terraform.tfvars.tmpl files.

 * **main.tf:**

 This file contains declaration for the required terraform and provider versions based on the task definition.
-In addition, this file has the module (identified by the 'source' field in the task) declaration with the input variables Consul K/V is used as the backend state for fo this Terraform workspace. example generated main.tf:
+In addition, this file has the module (identified by the 'source' field in the task) declaration with the input variables

+example generated main.tf:
 ```terraform
 # This file is generated by Consul NIA.